 I’ve heard so many amazing things about Nalini Singh’s books that I worried they might not live up to all that hype.
 I shouldn’t have worried.
 Hostage to Pleasure is an absolutely fantastic book.
 It has a ton of action, plot, twists and turns—far more than most romance novels.
 There are plenty of fascinating characters, and while I would have enjoyed them even more if I were familiar with the preceding books in the series, this one stands alone surprisingly well.
-If anything, the designation of this book as a romance rather than an adventure or a paranormal or near-future SF is mostly an arbitrary marketing thing, since it functions just as well on all of those levels.
+If anything, the designation of this book as a romance rather than an adventure or a paranormal or near-future SF is mostly a marketing thing, since it functions just as well on all of those levels.

 The world-building is stunning—of particular fascination to me are the Psy in this book.
 They undertook something they call Silence (a forced suppression of emotion) in order to curtail the danger from emerging aggressive and unstable psychic abilities.
 Unfortunately this has backfired—those best able to be emotionless are the dangerous sociopaths.
 Over time these people have gone on to rise in the ranks and take over.
 As a result, Psy society is becoming dangerously unstable in new and different ways.